SAP/spartacus-docs/_pages/telco/journey-management-msisdn.md

 ## Business Use Case

-A customer wants to purchase a service plan, for example, `Do More with Less`.
-Before adding the service plan to the cart, the `Select your desired Phone Number` screen is displayed, based on the checklist policy configured for MSISDN at the backend by the Product Manager.
-The customer is required to select a phone number from the available phone numbers.
+A customer wants to purchase a product offering that requires an MSISDN selection.
+During the add to cart process, the customer will be prompted to `Select your desired Phone Number`.
+The customer makes a selection and the product offering is added to the cart along with the MSISDN number selection.
+Customer also have the ability to change the selected MSISDN number to a new selection in the cart before placing the order.

 ## Frontend Requirements and Dependencies